cbaddeley/Synesthesia/README.md

 To install Synesthesia, enter an Ubuntu based terminal and run the command `pip install synesthesia-uf` or `pip3 install synesthesia-uf` depending on your python instillation.

 ## Local build/installation ##
 If you want to build it locally, simply extract the tar and enter the "src" folder.
-From that folder, run command "make build" in the terminal to install.
+From that folder, run command "sudo make build" in the terminal to install.

 ## Dependencies ##
 _Note: All dependencies are included in the "install_requires" part of the setup.py file and should be installed when you run the application._